A generalized statistical model for fits to parton distributions: Application of the GMM in a toy model of PDFs

 We remind the reader that CTEQ-TEA Hessian eigenvector PDFs are constructed using a two-tier prescription~\cite{Lai:2010vv,Gao:2013xoa} that prevents unexpectedly large increments to either the global $\chi^2$ or to the $\chi^2_E$ values of individual experiments.
-Hence, the CT PDF error sets are determined using a two-tier (global+dynamic) tolerance ($T$) that accounts for theory, experimental, parametrization, and methodological uncertainties and results in error bands that are wider than the $\Delta\chi^2=1$ criterion.
-The CT Hessian uncertainty, at the 68\% confidence level, nominally corresponds to $T^2 \equiv \Delta \chi^2_{total}\approx 37$, where $\chi^2_{total}$ is the sum of the global $\chi^2$ and the so-called Tier-2 (dynamic) penalty~~\cite{Lai:2010vv,Gao:2013xoa}.
+Hence, the CTEQ-TEA PDF error sets are determined using a two-tier (global+dynamic) tolerance ($T$) that accounts for theory, experimental, parametrization, and methodological uncertainties and results in error bands that are wider than the $\Delta\chi^2=1$ criterion.
+The CTEQ-TEA Hessian uncertainty, at the 68\% confidence level, nominally corresponds to $T^2 \equiv \Delta \chi^2_{total}\approx 37$, where $\chi^2_{total}$ is the sum of the global $\chi^2$ and the so-called Tier-2 (dynamic) penalty~~\cite{Lai:2010vv,Gao:2013xoa}.
 The MSHT PDF fits by default apply the ``dynamic tolerance'' procedure, as detailed in~\cite{Martin:2009iq,Harland-Lang:2014zoa,Bailey:2020ooq}.
-This enlarges the uncertainties beyond the $\Delta\chi^2=1$ definition to account for data sets with tension, as well as potential mismatch of data and theory due to imprecision in the theory or parametrization and experimental measurements.
+This enlarges the uncertainties beyond the $\Delta\chi^2=1$ definition to account for data sets with tension, as well as potential mismatch of data and theory due to imprecise theory or parametrization.
 The impact of different tolerance criteria on the determination of PDF induced uncertainties has been examined in Ref.~\cite{Jing:2023isu}.
-In this study, we compare the results of applying the CT and MSHT tolerance criteria with $T^2 = 37$ to the ones with $\Delta\chi^2 = 1$.
+In this study, we compare the results of applying the CTEQ-TEA and MSHT like tolerance criteria with $T^2 = 37$ to the ones with $\Delta\chi^2 = 1$.